EgorLeMeilleur/face_alignment_test/README.md

     python run_experiments.py

 This script trains and tests each experiment variant sequentially.
-Generating the Report

-After experiments are complete and the CED graphs have been generated, create a PDF report by running:
+After experiments are complete and the CED graphs have been generated, create a PDF report will be created The report will be saved in the outputs/reports directory.

-    python report_generation.py

-The report will be saved in the outputs/reports directory.
 TensorBoard

 To visualize training logs, run: